hannessalin/hannessalin.github.io/README.md

 ## Hannes Salin
 Head of Department at the Swedish Transport Administration (Trafikverket), within the Division of Information and Communication Technology, managing a department of more than 60 project leaders, software engineers, test leaders, requirement specialists and managers.
 Except my full-time work, I am also working towards a PhD in cryptography, under the supervision of associate professor [Łukasz Krzywiecki](https://cs.pwr.edu.pl/krzywiecki/), Wrocław University of Science and Technology.
-My main research focus is on secure multi proxy-based signature and encryption schemes for connected and distributed infrastructures such as smart railways and VANET eco-systems.
-Particular interests within cryptography are provable security, signcryption, signature schemes, secret sharing and cryptographic accumulators.
+My main research focus is secure group oriented signature and encryption schemes for connected and distributed infrastructures such as VANET and smart railway eco-systems.
+Particular interests within cryptography are provable security, signature schemes, secret sharing and cryptographic accumulators.
 I am also working towards a PhD in microdata analysis at Dalarna University, under the supervision of professor [Yves Rybarczyk](https://www.du.se/en/profile-page/?userId=1998846526).
-My research topic is data-driven decision management in software engineering.
+My research topic is data-driven decision management in software engineering, with a particular focus on management decision makers, combining organizational- and management theory with statistical analysis and data science.

 I have more than 7 years of experience as a security software engineer with focus on IT-security and secure software development.
 I previously worked as technical lead and later head of API development Sweden, at Nordea Bank, and before that as a software security consultant and software engineer.
 I have primarily worked with (IT-security) projects in the finance/banking and infrastructure domain.
 Technology stacks and areas of expertise/experience are software development in {C/C++, Java, Python, Rust}, crypto development with {jPBC, MCL, BouncyCastle, JCA}, Spring/Spring Boot, Thales Hardware Security Modules, Docker, Secure Software Development Lifecycle (SDLC) development and test automation.